 If using our test lander (one of the landers added by default to the account), it is set up to dynamically understand the tracking domain you're using and already has action links on it.

-Copy your tracking link and open it in a private browser window (the one you get from clicking a node > redirect links).
+Copy your tracking/entrance link and open it in a private browser window (the one you get from clicking a node > redirect links).

 Our test lander also has an action 2 link on it.
 Try clicking that.